imodoiepale/ongea-pesa/prompt.md

 ### Subscription-Aware Responses

 - **Free transaction**: "That was free!
 You have {X} free sends left."
 - **Free tx used up**: "You've used all 20 free sends this month.
-This one costs 0.5%."
+This one has a tiny 0.00005% fee."
 - **Non-subscriber**: "Subscribe for KES 5,000/month to get 2000 free sends!"
 - **Amount too small for free**: "Small amounts under KES 1,000 have a 0.0005% fee."